Department of Agriculture

 Enterprise Units - Generally, include all insured crop acreage in a county.
 Premium discounts apply.
 To qualify for an enterprise unit, you are required to have at least two parcels of non-contiguous land and at least two of the parcels must contain at least the lesser of 20 acres or 20 percent of the insured crop acreage in the enterprise unit.

-Certain pecan varieties may be excluded from insurability through the Special Provisions of Insurance if they are found to be unproductive or an incompatible pollinator.
+Certain pecan varieties may be excluded from coverage through the Special Provisions.
 Direct-marketed pecans and pecans grown on trees that have been hedged are not insurable unless allowed by the Special Provisions or written agreement.
-Please talk to your insurance agent for more details.

 - Loss Example